Zardari barred from flying abroad

 The names have been placed on the ECL on the orders of the Supreme Court of Pakistan, the sources said.

-However, the Ministry of Interior said that it had not received the orders yet.
-Meanwhile, Pakistan People’s Party (PPP) convened a meeting to deliberate upon the situation.
+However, the Ministry of Interior said that it had not received orders yet.
+Meanwhile, Pakistan People’s Party (PPP) convened a meeting the deliberate upon the situation.

 On July 6, the agency arrested Stock Exchange of Pakistan Chairman Hussain Lawai, who is considered to be a close aide of Zardari.
 The FIA officials maintained that 32 people, including Lawai, are being investigated for laundering billions of rupees through fictitious bank accounts.

-The FIA inquiry started when the financial monitoring unit of the State Bank of Pakistan generated a 'suspicious transaction report' in January this year regarding 10 bank accounts.
+The FIA inquiry started when the financial monitoring unit of the State Bank of Pakistan generated a 'suspicious transaction report' in January this year regarding ten bank accounts.

 The order came as Chief Justice of Pakistan Justice Mian Saqib Nisar took notice of the slow pace of inquiry into the case.
 The apex court also summoned seven fake bank account holders and 13 beneficiaries on July 12.